KMarsh-code/global-renewable-energy-analysis/README.md

 * A **Dashboard tool** was created using PowerBI, in order to meet the business requirements of public engagement.
 PowerBI was chosen as it is a popular dashboarding tool, with advanced but intuitive data storytelling facilities.
 The dashboard is publicly available on the PowerBI platform [here](https://app.powerbi.com/groups/me/reports/e044f3b9-ae9e-41b9-8a21-ea4ddea0c84e/914eeb55aceefcad59e5?experience=power-bi).

-## The rationale to map the business requirements to the Data Visualisations
+## Rationale
-The business requirements were two-fold: 1) forecast future trends in global renewables and 2) create an interactive tool providing insight into the state of the global energy market aimed at increasing public awareness.
+The business requirements were two-fold: **1)** forecast future trends in global renewables and **2)** create an interactive tool providing insight into the state of the global energy market aimed at increasing public awareness.

 The following visualisations were used to meet these business requirements:
 * Line graphs show historic trends and 10-year forecasts in global energy production per renewable type (predictions from machine learning models).